 By so doing, many sellers and bankers had successfully reinvented themselves as Confucius Merchants.

 After the collapse of the Ming, sizable scholars and former officials who refused to serve an alien regime of invaders decided to make a living by joining the merchant rank, which further boosted the number and uplifted the status of the Confucius merchants in Chinese society.

 The Contributions of the Merchants

 Despite an inherited commerce-suppress policy during China’s classic age, the contributions made by the merchants to the Chinese economy kept growing.

-Song Dynasty (960-1279) was a highly progressive age in technology, which led to a rapid growth of manufacturing and craft industries and that in turn stimulated the commerce activities.
+Song Dynasty (960-1279) was a highly progressive age in technology, which led to rapid growth of manufacturing and craft industries and that in turn stimulated the commerce activities.
 During that time, the trade and commercial tax paid to the state had exceeded the tax collected from agriculture — the same phenomenon did not occur anywhere in the world until centuries later.

 After a brief setback, China rose again in the Ming time, so was the commerce.
 Ming Dynasty had developed the most advanced commercial economy in Chinese history, with merchants travelling to China from the Middle East, Central Asia and South East Asia, and government-sponsored fleets cruising the world and conducting the trade business along the way.